WayneLambert/django-webpack/README.md

 Ensure everything is installed with `npm install`

-Bring up the Webpack development server with `npm start`
+Bring up the Webpack development server with `npm run dev`